Venafi/terraform-provider-venafi/README.md

 ## Usage

-A Terraform module is a container for multiple resources that are used together and the steps that follow illustrate the resources required to enroll certificates using the CyberArk Certificate Manager Provider with HashiCorp Terraform 0.13 or higher.
+A Terraform module is a container for multiple resources that are used together and the steps that follow illustrate the resources required to enroll certificates using the Venafi Provider with HashiCorp Terraform 0.13 or higher.

 > :pushpin: **NOTE**: For Terraform 0.12, omit the `required_providers` block and specify any desired version constraints for the provider in the `provider` block using the